stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 There are three kinds of arguments:

-  * Explicit arguments, which will only have to be provided manually by programmers
+  * Explicit arguments, which will have to be provided manually by programmers.
-  * Implicit arguments, which *can* be provided manually, but can typically be figured out by Idris through type inferences
+  * Implicit arguments, which *can* be provided manually, but can typically be figured out by Idris through type inference.
   * Auto implicit arguments, which *can* be provided manually, but are otherwise constructed by Idris from the implicit scope, where - amongst other things - interface implementations reside.
+    In order to add a toplevel function or value to the implicit scope, use the `%hint` pragma.

-In addition, ever function argument is of one of three possible
+In addition, every function argument is of one of three possible
 quantities:

-  * `0` : The argument will provably never be used in the function implementation, and can therefore be erased at runtime
+  * `0` : The argument will provably never be used in the function implementation, and can therefore be erased at runtime.
   * `1` : The argument *must* be used exactly once.
-For the time being I'll won't burden you with the details what this exactly means and why it is useful
+For the time being I won't burden you with the details what this exactly means and why it is useful.
-  * Arbitrarily often : The default, meaning "I don't know" or "I don't care"
+  * Arbitrarily often : The default, meaning "I don't know" or "I don't care".

 If in doubt, always have a look at the full type signatures of functions by using `:ti` in the REPL.